t0sully/SQEDemonstrationChallengeAPIProject/README.md

 #### Excercise
 1. Review the spec in the root directory, PizzaAPIReferenceDoc.
 API endpoints for this excercise can be found here https://my-json-server.typicode.com/sa2225/demo/
-2. Write up your test cases in the Read me file.
+2. In the Read me file, write up all of the test cases you think are necessary to test the endpoints defined in the provided spec.
 3. Code up a few examples of
   - order get call including response validation
   - order post call